NuGet/NuGet.Client/docs/coding-guidelines.md

 Unit test method names must be descriptive about *what is being tested*, *under what conditions*, and *what the expectations are*.

-Pascal casing and underscores can be used to improve readability.
+Pascal casing and underscores should be used to improve readability.
 The following test names are correct:

 ```cs
 PublicApi_Arguments_ShouldNotBeNull